baoqger/chrisbao/source/_posts/guide-to-service-fabric-architecture.md

 - Firstly, I once used `Service Fabric` to build microservices and learned something valuable about it.
 I want to summarize all my learnings and share them with you here!
 - Secondly, we can (simply) examine both `Service Fabric` and `Kubernetes` to understand why the cloud-native solution is better and what problems it can solve.
 - Finally, `Service Fabric` is still widely used in some enterprise applications, in detail, you can refer [here](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-application-scenarios).
-So the skills you learned about service fabric is valuable.
+So the skills you learned about service fabric are valuable.

 ### Hands-on Project